I Tracked Everything on My Landing Page.Only Three Numbers Mattered.

 I used to set up landing page analytics like I was building a surveillance state.
 Every click, every scroll, every hover got tagged and measured.
 Then I'd stare at a dashboard with 47 metrics and have no idea what to actually change.

-Worth trying: Open your landing page in Google Analytics, go to Conversion Funnel, and identify which step has the highest drop-off.
+Open your landing page in Google Analytics, go to the conversion funnel, and find the step with the highest drop-off.
 That's your first test.
-Don't measure more — measure smarter.
+Don't measure more, measure smarter: fix the one place people are leaving before tuning anything else.